Supercross & Freestyle

 The show was a huge success and the crowd enjoyed both the races on Saturday and Sunday afternoon and the styling contest on Sunday that closed the event with a final flourish.
 An amazing motorcycle racing event was born, and the city of Barcelona and its metropolitan area would highly enjoy the Supercross in the years to come.

-Since then and for 18 years and 19 event runs, all major Supercross stars have raced in Barcelona: Rick Johnson, Jeremy McGrath, Jean-Michel Bayle, Jeff Stanton, Stefan Everts, Ezra Lusk, Mike LaRocco, Marvin Musquin, Nick Wey and David Vuillemin, for instance.
+Since then and for 21 event runs, major Supercross stars have raced in Barcelona: Rick Johnson, Jeremy McGrath, Jean-Michel Bayle, Jeff Stanton, Stefan Everts, Ezra Lusk, Mike LaRocco, Marvin Musquin, Nick Wey, David Vuillemin, Malcolm Stewart, Josh Grant and Justin Bogle, for instance.

 The arena was totally packed out one year after the other.
 Even sellouts forced hundreds of spectators to sideline in some events.
 Elbow-to-elbow racing on short and thrilling races together with the stunning styling contest -germ of freestyle motocross- was a perfect combination able to provide three hours of non-stop action-packed motocross racing and amazing fun.